Skip To Content

 1 Get organized and pay on time

 The number one thing to keep in mind is to make sure to file tax returns and make tax payments on time to avoid penalties and interest.
-Most athletes' and entertainers' incomes will vary considerably from year to year, which can complicate the task of making estimated quarterly payments.
+Most athletes' and entertainers' incomes will vary considerably from year to year, which can complicate the task of making estimated quarterly income tax payments.
 Careful planning and budgeting can help mitigate years where earnings are considerably lower.
-They will also need to put in place a system to collect and track the information that will enable their CPA to accurately calculate what is owed.
+They will also need to put in place a system to collect and track the information that will enable their CPA to accurately calculate what tax is owed.

 2 Understand the jock tax